-By: Mike Penrose, NACE Representative, Sacramento County

-NACE held its annual meeting at the Chula Vista Resort in Wisconsin Dells, Wisconsin, on April 22-26.
+By: Mike Penrose, NACE Representative, Sacramento County NACE held its annual meeting at the Chula Vista Resort in Wisconsin Dells, Wisconsin, on April 22-26.
 The conference was well attended with County Engineers from all over the Country.
 California had sixteen participants at the conference including CEAC Officers - Jim Porter, CEAC Vice President, and Rick Tippett, CEAC Secretary.
 The conference included a broad spectrum of topics and educational sessions on all things "County Engineering and Public Works".
 Also included was an outstanding exhibitors program.
 Panos Kokkas, Yolo County, presented on Full Depth Reclamation at a session on Pavement Preservation.
 Scott McGolpin, Santa Barbara County, presented at a session on Transportation Disaster Damage Assessment.
-Tom Matson, Humboldt County; Panos Kokkas; and Rick r

-Tippett all participated in the NACE/FHWA Hands-On Local Road Safety Plan Pilot Workshop.
+Tom Matson, Humboldt County; Panos Kokkas; and Rick Tippett all participated in the NACE/FHWA Hands-On Local Road Safety Plan Pilot Workshop.
 Finally, the Snap-E-Tom Reception, hosted by CEAC was a great success.
 Well over 150 Bloody Mary's were served to County Engineers from all over the country, helping them to get their Wednesday morning started the "right" way - LOL.
 The selection and installment of new officers occurred at the conference.
 The new NACE president is Richard C. Sanders, Polk County, Minnesota, and our very own Scott McGolpin was elected NACE Secretary/Treasurer.

 In other NACE news - Kevan Stone was named NACE's Executive Director, effective May 15, 2018.
 Kevan will serve as the spokesman for NACE and the nation's county infrastructure professionals.
 Kevan will guide the federal advocacy with aligned organizations and partners; and promote issues crucial to modernizing American's infrastructure.
 He will also direct the operations, corporate and external relations, initiatives and staff of the association.
 Kevan previously served as the Associate Legislative Director for Transportation and Infrastructure at the National Association of Counties (NACo).
 He led all policy development and advocacy pertaining to the county role in ownership and maintenance of roads, bridges, airports and other important infrastructure.

-Prior to NACo, Kevan served as Policy Advisor for former House of Representatives Transportation Committee Chairman John Mica.

-NACE 2019 will be held April 14-18 2019, in Wichita, Kansas, hosted by the Kansas County Highway Association.
+NACE 2019 NACE 2019 will be INNOVATION + COLLABORATIO held April 14-18 BRIDGING THE GAP 2019, in Wichita, Kansas, hosted by WICHITA, KANSAS the Kansas County Highway Association.
+Annual Meeting / Management & Technical Conference The Largest Event for April 14-18 County Infrastructure Hyatt Regency Wichita / Century II Center ofessionals Prior to NACo, Kevan served as Policy Advisor for former House of Representatives Transportation Committee Chairman John Mica.
 NACE Annual Meeting